 Guadalupe Carrasco Cardona

-Guadalupe is the Praxis chair of The Association of Raza Educators (Los Angeles chapter), co-founder of XOCHITL Los Angeles, a member of LAUSD’s Ethnic Studies Curriculum Committee, a member of Ethnic Studies Now Coalition’s Coordinating Committee, California Teachers Association/Stanford’s Instructional Leadership Corps, the co-chair of the 50th Chicano Moratorium Commemoration Committee, and a founding member of the Liberated Ethnic Studies Model Curriculum Coalition.
+Guadalupe is the chair of the Association of Raza Educators Los Angeles, co-founder of XOCHITL Los Angeles, member of LAUSD’s Ethnic Studies Curriculum Committee, member of Ethnic Studies Now Coalition’s Coordinating Committee, and founding member of the Liberated Ethnic Studies Model Curriculum Coalition.

-Guadalupe has earned a Bachelor of Arts Degree in Chicanx Studies and Latin American Studies from UCLA and a Master of Arts in Curriculum and Instruction, Language and Literacy from ASU.
-Guadalupe has spent her personal life and career re-membering herself and helps others on their quest for self-identity and the tools for telling their own stories.
-She will continue this work as a doctoral student beginning in Fall 2021.
+She has earned a Bachelor of Arts Degree in Chicanx Studies and Latin American Studies from UCLA and a Master of Arts in Curriculum and Instruction, Language and Literacy from ASU.
+She is now pursuing her doctoral degree in Educational Leadership at Cal State Northridge and is set to graduate Class of 2024.